bytecodealliance/wasm-parallel-gzip/README.md

 This project demonstrates how to build and run parallel compression using WebAssembly and [wasi-threads].
-It compiles the [pigz] CLI tool to WebAssembly using a [wasi-sdk] pre-release and runs it using a recent version of [wasmtime].
-At the moment, wasi-threads is still [experimental];
-though its ABI is unstable, this demo motivates the need for spawning threads in WebAssembly.
+It compiles the [pigz] CLI tool to WebAssembly using a [wasi-sdk] pre-release and runs it using a recent version of [wasmtime] (and optionally, [wamr]).
+At the moment, wasi-threads is still [experimental]; though its ABI is unstable, this demo motivates the need for spawning threads in WebAssembly.

 [experimental]: https://github.com/WebAssembly/wasi-threads/issues/10
 [wasi-threads]: https://github.com/WebAssembly/wasi-threads